Paracrine signaling

 Although paracrine signaling elicits a diverse array of responses in the induced cells, most paracrine factors utilize a relatively streamlined set of receptors and pathways.
-In fact, different organs in the body - even between different species - are known to utilize a similar sets of paracrine factors in differential development.
+In fact, different organs in the body - even between different species - are known to utilize similar sets of paracrine factors in differential development.
 The highly conserved receptors and pathways can be organized into four major families based on similar structures: fibroblast growth factor (FGF) family, Hedgehog family, Wnt family, and TGF-β superfamily.
 Binding of a paracrine factor to its respective receptor initiates signal transduction cascades, eliciting different responses.

 Paracrine factors induce competent responders

 In order for paracrine factors to successfully induce a response in the receiving cell, that cell must have the appropriate receptors available on the cell membrane to receive the signals, also known as being competent.
 Additionally, the responding cell must also have the ability to be mechanistically induced.

 Fibroblast growth factor (FGF) family

 Although the FGF family of paracrine factors has a broad range of functions, major findings support the idea that they primarily stimulate proliferation and differentiation.
 To fulfill many diverse functions, FGFs can be alternatively spliced or even have different initiation codons to create hundreds of different FGF isoforms.

 One of the most important functions of the FGF receptors (FGFR) is in limb development.
 This signaling involves nine different alternatively spliced isoforms of the receptor.
 Fgf8 and Fgf10 are two of the critical players in limb development.
 In the forelimb initiation and limb growth in mice, axial (lengthwise) cues from the intermediate mesoderm produces Tbx5, which subsequently signals to the same mesoderm to produce Fgf10.
 Fgf10 then signals to the ectoderm to begin production of Fgf8, which also stimulates the production of Fgf10.
 Deletion of Fgf10 results in limbless mice.

 Additionally, paracrine signaling of Fgf is essential in the developing eye of chicks.
 The fgf8 mRNA becomes localized in what differentiates into the neural retina of the optic cup.
 These cells are in contact with the outer ectoderm cells, which will eventually become the lens.

 Phenotype and survival of mice after knockout of some FGFR genes: